Sunnfast/UI-rock-paper-scissors/README.md

 Additional Feature(s):

-Implement a functioning reset button :white_check_mark:
+1. mplement a functioning reset button :white_check_mark:

+2. Add a focus attribute to the buttons for more compatibility

+3. Optimize for mobile/smaller devices

 Known Bug(s):